SchornacklabSLCU/amfinder/README.md

 ### Installation instructions

 1. Install **Python 3.7** from the [official website](https://www.python.org/) or from your package manager.
-2. Open a terminal and install the package `virtualenv` by running the command: `python -m pip install virtualenv` (replace `python` with the name of the Python program on your system).
+2. Open a terminal and install the package `virtualenv` by running the command: `python -m pip install virtualenv`. **Note:** always replace `python` with the name of the Python program on your system.
+For instance, it could be `python3` or `python3.7`).
 3. Create a virtual environment.
 In a terminal, run: `python -m venv amfenv`.
 4. Activate the virtual environment.
 In a terminal, run: `source amfenv/bin/activate`.
 5. Download AMFinder sources from Github and extract the archive.
 Move to the `amf` folder.
 For instance, run in a terminal: `cd amf`.